Hear the Wind Sing: Plot summary

-Feeling writing as a terribly painful task, the narrator re-tells the story of his 1970 summer.
+Feeling writing as a terribly painful task, the narrator retells the story of his 1970 summer.
 He was a student at a university in Tokyo then, and returned to his seaside hometown in Kobe for summer vacation.
-That spring, a girl he dated at the university committed suicide.
-During the summer vacation, he frequented J's bar with his friend "Rat" and spent much time drinking beer obsessively.
+That spring, a girl he dated at the university died by suicide.
+During the summer vacation, he frequented J's bar with his friend "the Rat" and spent much time drinking beer obsessively.
 One day, he came across a girl lying on the floor in the washroom of the bar and carried her home.
 The girl had no left little finger.
 Later, he ran into the girl by chance in the record store where she worked.
 After that, she started calling him and they hung out a few times.
 Meanwhile, Rat was clearly troubled about some woman but he did not disclose the details.
 One day, the girl without a little finger met the narrator at a restaurant near the harbor.
 They took a walk in the dusk along the warehouse street.
 She told him, "When I sit there alone, I can hear a lot of people coming to talk to me..."
 That night, at her apartment, she revealed she just had an abortion.
 When he came back in the winter, the girl had left the record store and her apartment.
 The narrator is married now and living in Tokyo.
 Rat is still writing novels and sends his manuscripts to the narrator every Christmas.